Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Theoretical Results

 Given that $v_0^{*}>0$ and $v_1^{*}<0$, and $v_\rho^{*}$ is monotonically decreasing in $\rho \in [0, 1]$, we can apply the binary search algorithm in~\cite{sapirshtein2017optimal} to find $\rho$ for $v_\rho^{*}=0$, denoted as $\bar{\rho}$.
 This $\bar{\rho}$ represents the maximum possible value of $G'(\alpha)$, which implies $1 - \bar{\rho}$ is the minimum possible value of $G(\alpha)$.
 The minimum value of $R(\alpha)$ can be derived in the same manner.

 The range of $\alpha$ is from $0$ to $1/3$, not including $1/3$ itself (the system's maximum tolerable Byzantine nodes), with $\alpha$ increasing by $0.03$ at each step, and a precision of $10^{-4}$.
 We assume that the maximum network delay $\Delta$ and the actual delay $\delta$ satisfy the relationship $\Delta\!=\!5\delta$.
 We obtain the theoretical optimal values and attack strategies through the framework, and then compare our results with existing attack strategies.
-The MDP source code is provided in ~\cite{mdpCode}.
+We provide the MDP source code~\footnote{MDP source code: \url{https://github.com/anonymousust/framework/tree/main/MDPModel/}.}.